March 15 -17, 2020

 Becoming an Age-Friendly Community

-Presenter: Lori Parnham, State Director, AARP – How is your department aiding in livability and engagement for the aging population?
+Presenter: Lori Parham, State Director, AARP – How is your department aiding in livability and engagement for the aging population?
 Get ready to learn about opportunities to engage people over 50 in creating or maintaining vibrant outdoor and public spaces!
 Municipalities across the state are helping to drive AARP’s Network of Age-Friendly States & Communities, and parks and recreation is playing a vital role in the execution of these essential programs.
 Session attendees will dive into one of 8 domains of livability that the AARP work focuses on, as well get the inside information about some of the programs Maine communities have been able to implement.

 Water Safety 101: The Challenges Ahead